-ACLU sues Trump alleging election commission lacks transparency
+ACLU in lawsuit alleges Trump's election panel is too secret

 WASHINGTON The American Civil Liberties Union on Monday said it had filed a lawsuit against U.S. President Donald Trump's election commission, saying it had failed to follow federal law governing public access and transparency for such advisory groups.

 The ACLU said in a statement that the Presidential Advisory Commission on Election Integrity had already held its first meeting without giving any notice or opening it to the public, and that its upcoming meeting would only be available via webcast.

-The commission last week said it would meet on July 19.
+The commission last week said it would meet on July 19 in Washington near the White House.

-(This story has been refiled to change headline to make it "alleging" instead of "over".)
+Representatives for the White House did not be immediately respond to a request for comment.

 (Reporting by Susan Heavey; Editing by Jonathan Oatis)